 Cotton handkerchiefs look great with worsted wool suiting and cotton jackets.
 Also made in any color and pattern under the sun, a cotton handkerchief should be a standard in your ensemble not necessarily in your breast pocket, but as a functional accessory you carry in a rear trouser or inside jacket pocket.

 Pocket squares made of linen are the last of the “big three” in terms of material.
 They wear and pair similarly to cotton and tend to look best during the warmer months.

 You’ve probably noticed that we’ve used the terms “handkerchief” and “pocket square” interchangeably up to this point.
 The reason for this is that the terms are, well, interchangeable to a certain degree.

 Usually, the term “handkerchief” with refer to the utilitarian item used for blowing as we discussed earlier.
 Meanwhile, a “pocket square” usually implies that the cloth is more decorative than functional.

 Furthermore, they aren’t square-shaped 100% of the time.
 The Tie Bar makes pocket circles or “rounds”, for example.
 Therefore, it’s often easier to refer to them as hankies than anything else.

 The biggest reason that so many men avoid wearing pocket squares is fear due to a lack of familiarity.
 Thankfully, wearing a pocket square is something easy to learn, though it can also be difficult to master.

 Take the plunge and try a simple white one first.
 After a short while, you’ll wonder how you ever went so long without wearing a handkerchief.

-Feel free to take a look at our other pocket square pages:
+Feel free to take a look at our other pocket square pages and similar resources: